Dodgers vs. Brewers Player Props Betting Odds

 Santana Stats

-- Carlos Santana has 92 hits with 25 doubles, 16 home runs and 47 walks.
+- Carlos Santana has put up 92 hits with 25 doubles, 16 home runs and 47 walks.
 He has driven in 60 runs with six stolen bases.

 Santana Recent Games